Empirical Risk Minimization in the Interpolating Regime with Application to Neural Network Learning: The histogram rule revisited

-Before we proceed, let us consider a few examples.
-First, for the least squares loss, a simple calculation shows that for all non-empty cells $A_j$, the coefficient $c_j^*$ in \eqref{hr-coefficient} is uniquely determined by
+Before we proceed, let us consider the specific example of the least squares loss in more detail.
+Here, a simple calculation shows, see Lemma \ref{result:hr-is-erm}, that for all non-empty cells $A_j$, the coefficient $c_j^*$ in \eqref{hr-coefficient} is uniquely determined by